Either you have mice, or you want to stop mice from infesting your home.

-Thoroughly check for holes in the walls of your basement for evidence that a mouse is using it to get in and out.
-Should you find any holes, simply place a mouse trap near it, loaded with some tasty mouse trap bait!
+Thoroughly check for holes in your basement walls for evidence that a mouse is using it to get in and out.
+Should you find any holes, place a mouse trap near it, loaded with some tasty mouse trap bait!

 A garage is a perfect place to set a mouse trap!

-Similar to a basement or an attic, a garage is one of the rooms in your home that is less frequently visited by humans.
-Let’s not forget that mice have an incredible sense of smell and will avoid any rooms where they can pick up the strong scent of a human.
+Like a basement or an attic, a garage is one of the rooms in your home that humans less frequently visit.
+Let’s not forget that mice have an incredible sense of smell and will avoid any rooms where they can pick up the strong scent.

 Check for areas where mice can enter your garage and place a mouse trap down.

-If your garage is connected to your home then you must check the connecting wall for any signs of mice damage.
+If your garage is connected to your home, you must check the connecting wall for any signs of mice damage.
 If you find any, then this area is a great choice to lay down a trap.

 Rooms That Are Rarely Used

-Consider any room that is rarely visited by a human.
+Consider any room that a human rarely visits.

 Common rooms include spare rooms or storage rooms.

 Storage rooms are attractive to mice simply because there will be plenty of items they can use to build a nest.